sharavsambuu/leisure-software-renderer/README.md

 # About

-    just excersizing about software renderer and shaders in my freetime
+  I'm so bored, just exercizing about software renderer and shaders in my freetime

 # Libraries